carpentries-incubator/gap-lesson/instructors.md

 Also remind that it's not advised to install in in the path with spaces, e.g. in "My Documents".

+* It is important that learners will understand how to operate with files located in different directories. `ChangeDirectoryCurrent` is the function from the IO package (requires compulation), which should be available if GAP is properly installed (i.e. installed following instructions for the workshop).
+In case of any problems, the first step of troubleshooting is to check whether `LoadPackage("io");` returns `fail`.
+If so, the remedy for Windows users is to type full paths to files.
+Linux and OS X users are less affected as for the, the way how they should start GAP is to navigate to the needed directory in the Terminal and start GAP from there.

 * Help to adjust terminal settings, especially show to Windows users that they can permanently change colours and fonts in mintty shell (the one started with `gap.bat`).